Lasting Powers Of Attorney

 Property & financial Affairs

 Without this authority in place, your family cannot legally assist with even the most basic financial matters.
-For example, they would be unable to access joint bank accounts, pay care home fees, or manage your property if you lose capacity.
+For example, they would be unable to access bank accounts to pay your bills, pay care home fees, or manage your property if you lose capacity.

 LPAs for business owners and the self-employed